|

 quantitatively in the kHz frequency

-range by passing a probe beam
+range by passing a probe beam through

-through a cylindrical resonator.
-The
+a cylindrical resonator.

-acoustic spectrum of the resonator

-scanning the frequency of a source

-and recording the acoustic field with

-both a microphone and the

-beam-deflection system.
 The acoustic

+spectrum of the resonator was measured

+frequency of a source and recording

+the acoustic field with both a

+microphone and the beam-deflection

+system.
+The acoustic fields of the

-modes are well known and enable both
+lower-frequency modes are well known

-qualitative and quantitative tests
+quantitative tests of the

-of the beam-deflection technique.
+beam-deflection technique.

 Measurements on the lowest-frequency